juju-solutions/matrix/README.md

     matrix.tasks.glitch:
         applications: *all* | [by_name]

-Chaos internally might have a number of named components and mutation events that can be used to perturb the model.
+Glitch internally might have a number of named components and mutation events that can be used to perturb the model.
 Configuration there of TBD.